guoday/Dialog-to-Action/README.md

 Implement of the paper "Dialog-to-Action: Conversational Question Answering Over a Large-Scale Knowledge Base".
 The pipeline of D2A on CSQA includes Entity Detection and Linking **(EDL)**, Relation Classifier **(RC)** , Generating weakly-supervised data using breath frist search **(BFS)** , Semantic Parser **(SMP)**.

 ***The reproduced result is shown as the below.
-There are some inconsisitent number compared with the result reported in the paper.***
+There are some inconsisitent number compared with the result reported in the paper.
+If you want to reproduce numbers reported in the paper, you can send an e-mail to ask for first verstion.***
 ```shell
                                    Recall            Precision